haihala/mandarin/rules/terms.md

 This file describes terminology that comes with the game.
 Similar to `keywords.md`, but for concepts.

+## Arguments

+Keywords and targeting abilities have the following keyword syntax:

+word T means that T must be a text string such as a card type. word N means that N must be a number such as an amount of something. word L means that L must be a limiter, for example in "Target human creature", the 'human creature' bit is the limiter. word S means that S must be a selector, for example "Destroy target human creature", "target human creature" is the target, where "human creature" is the limiter of the target and "target" is the method. word Z means that Z mist be a zone for example the graveyard. word X X doesnt specify kind and is a tool to link abilities so that they share a value.

 ## Play order

 A way to sort players.
 The first player is the one whose turn it is and after that players go in the order the table rotates in.